Healthy Homes Assessment Paremata

 Home Assessments Paremata for Rental Properties

-There are a variety of things you should look for in a house evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
-A few examples are:
+There are many things you should look for when conducting the home review to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
+There are a few examples:

 • Does the home have sufficient ventilation including extractor fans?

-The consequences of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of the Tenancy solutions ruling can be extremely costly for property owners and landlords.
-For expert advice get in touch today to schedule your rental property house evaluation.
+The consequences of not having the Healthy Home with regard to the Residential Tenancies Act and consequently being on the wrong side of the tenant services ruling can be significant for landlords and property managers.
+For professional advice get in touch today to schedule your rental properties house assessment.

 home assessments for rental properties